LBNL-UCB-STI/beam/docs/inputs.rst

 * outputs.matsim.deleteITERSFolderFiles: comma separated list of matsim iteration output files to be deleted before beam shutdown.
 * outputs.matsim.deleteRootFolderFiles: comma separated list of matsim root output files to be deleted before beam shutdown.
 * outputs.stats.binSize: bin size for various histograms.
+* outputs.analysis.iterationScripts: array of python scripts that are run at the end of each iteration.
+* outputs.analysis.simulationScripts: array of python scripts that are run at the end of the simulation.
+* outputs.processWaitTimeInMinutes: How much time in minutes Beam waits for the script to end after the simulation finishes
 * router.skim.keepKLatestSkims: How many skim data iterations to keep
 * router.skim.writeSkimsInterval: enable writing all skim data for a particular iteration to corresponding files
 * router.skim.writeAggregatedSkimsInterval: enable writing all aggregated skim data (for all iterations) to corresponding files